MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-overview.md

 #### Q: What if I want to increase the number of subscriptions for my customers?

 A: Annual subscriptions purchased during a given month are charged immediately for a full year and are valid for a full year.
-For that reason, your admin can only modify the number of licenses in the current month of purchase (they will be valid for 1 year and charged for 1 year).
-Outside of the month of purchase it is no longer possible to increase the number of subscriptions.
+For that reason, your admin can only modify the number of licenses in the current month of purchase (they will be valid for one year and charged for one year).
+Outside of the month of purchase it's no longer possible to increase the number of subscriptions.

 #### Q: What if I want to decrease the number of subscriptions for my customers?

 A:  Your admin can still decrease the number of subscriptions by visiting [https://manage.visualstudio.com](https://manage.visualstudio.com) and following the instructions in this article to decrease subscription counts.
 The system will **not** generate a pro-rated credit.
-For a refund you'll need to contact the Azure billing team.
+For a refund, you'll need to contact the Azure billing team.

 #### Q: If my customers cancel their subscriptions, will they be able to buy more Annual Cloud subscriptions later?